We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Indigestion is a common set of symptoms that you may experience after eating.
-Eating too quickly, indulging in alcohol and fatty foods, and eating while you feel anxiety can all cause indigestion.
-Gas, which is air trapped in your digestive tract, is the result of your body digesting food.
+Gas, trapped air in your digestive tract, results from your body digesting food.
 Sometimes gas and indigestion can cause sharp pains in your upper abdomen or lower intestine.
 This pain usually resolves itself after you’ve had a bowel movement.

-Indigestion and gas pain can be treated with over-the-counter antacids.
+Indigestion and gas pain can be treated with over-the-counter (OTC) antacids.

 Rest and staying hydrated are the first-line treatments for gastroenteritis.

-A peptic ulcer is a sore in the lining of your stomach.
-It can be caused by long-term use of ibuprofen, or by an infection of Helicobacter pylori bacteria.
 Peptic ulcers cause a dull, burning abdominal pain.
-A peptic ulcer needs to be diagnosed and treated so that it can heal, but it’s not a medical emergency.
+A peptic ulcer needs to be diagnosed and treated so that it can heal, but most of the time, it’s not a medical emergency.

-Peptic ulcers are treated with proton pump inhibitors or antibiotics, depending on their cause.
+Peptic ulcers are typically treated with proton pump inhibitors or antibiotics, depending on their cause.

 Lactose intolerance and food allergies

-Eating something you’re allergic or sensitive to can cause sharp pains in your abdomen as your body struggles to digest.
-Sometimes gas and indigestion symptoms will arise if you eat food that you “don’t agree with.”
+Eating food you’re allergic or sensitive to can cause sharp pains in your abdomen as your body works to digest it.
+Sometimes gas and indigestion symptoms occur if you eat food your body “doesn’t agree with.”

 Unless you have food allergies that put you at risk for anaphylaxis, abdominal pain from food allergies or sensitivities is not an emergency.
-You may also notice bloating or diarrhea because of eating food your body can’t digest properly.
+You may also notice bloating or diarrhea after eating food your body can’t digest properly.

-If you have a lactose allergy, speak to your doctor about replacement enzyme pills that may allow you to consume dairy without discomfort.
+If you have a lactose allergy, speak with a healthcare professional about replacement enzyme pills, which may allow you to consume dairy without discomfort.

-Between 1 and 2 percent of pregnancies are ectopic pregnancies.
-An egg that implants in the fallopian tube instead of the uterus cannot sustain a pregnancy to full-term.
-If not addressed, this kind of pregnancy could be life-threatening.
+An egg that implants in the fallopian tube instead of the uterus cannot sustain a pregnancy to full term.
+If not addressed, this kind of pregnancy could be life threatening.

-Strong pain in the lower abdomen, as well as some vaginal bleeding, could indicate an ectopic pregnancy.
-Fertility drugs and smoking increase the risk for this kind of pregnancy.
+Strong pain in the lower abdomen and some vaginal bleeding could indicate an ectopic pregnancy.
+Fertility drugs and smoking increase the risk of this kind of pregnancy.
 Diarrhea and vomiting also sometimes occur.

-Ectopic pregnancies need to be addressed with medication and surgery to save the fallopian tubes, ensure a safe delivery, and preserve fertility.
-The symptoms of this condition are similar to those of a normal pregnancy in its earliest phases.
+Ectopic pregnancies need to be treated with medication and surgery to save the fallopian tubes and preserve fertility.
+The symptoms of this condition are similar to those of a typical pregnancy in its earliest phases.

-Speak to your doctor if you have any reason to suspect this condition.
+Speak with a healthcare professional if you suspect this condition.

-It’s not uncommon for women to have stomach pain around the time of ovulation.
-Before the egg is dropped, the ovary may feel “stretched” just before it is released, causing some pain in the lower abdomen.
-This kind of pain can feel intense, but it shouldn’t last for more than a few hours.
+Before the egg is dropped, the ovary may feel “stretched” just before the egg is released, causing some pain in the lower abdomen.
+This pain can feel intense, but it shouldn’t last more than a few hours.

-It’s estimated that 48 million people in the United States get sick from a foodborne illness every year.
-Food poisoning happens when bacteria in the food you eat infects your digestive tract and causes diarrhea, nausea, and sharp stomach pain.
+Food poisoning happens when bacteria in the food you eat infect your digestive tract and causes diarrhea, nausea, and sharp stomach pain.

 Food poisoning is acute, meaning it begins quickly and doesn’t usually last very long.
 If you become dehydrated, or if your food poisoning is caused by certain strains of dangerous bacteria, food poisoning can become an emergency.